 Nationally, nearly 9 out of 10 wildfires are caused by humans.
 The main causes of human-ignited wildfires are campfires left unattended, debris burning, hot ashes and BBQ coals, and vehicles or equipment that throw sparks.

 Wildfire prevention education efforts—such as public service announcements, brochures, social media campaigns, and presentations—are successful and cost-effective in helping decrease the number of human-caused wildfires.
-Implementing fire restrictions, increasing patrols, equipment inspections, and use restrictions are all effective strategies to reduce human-caused wildfires.
-Local forestry and forest service personnel can assist with identifying successful techniques.
+Local governments and land management agencies can implement burning regulations and fire and activity restrictions based on current and forecasted fire danger.
+Tools such as land use planning and zoning can be useful for regulating high hazard land uses such as sawmills and propane farms.
+Increased patrols by fire service professionals and regular equipment inspections in fire-prone areas are also effective strategies to reduce human-caused wildfires.
+Local forestry and Forest Service personnel can assist with identifying successful techniques.

 Communication, Education, and Prevention Committee (CEPC)

 The Communication, Education, and Prevention Committee (CEPC) of the National Wildfire Coordinating Group provides national leadership, support, and coordination in all areas of wildland fire education and prevention.
 Prevention and education teams are available to support any geographic area preceding and during periods of high fire danger or fire activity.

 National Association of State Foresters

 The National Association of State Foresters is a non-profit organization composed of the directors of forestry agencies in the states, U.S. territories, and the District of Columbia.
 State foresters manage and protect state and private forests, which encompass nearly two-thirds of the nation’s forests.